ReillyFarrell/portfolio/about/index.md

 My second passion is creative writing - particularly screenwriting and sketch comedy writing.
 I learned the skills for both as part of a college youtube comedy channel called [BroncoTV](https://www.youtube.com/user/broncotv/featured).

+####Santa Clara University (Class of '15)
-I studied both music composition and creative writing at Santa Clara University and capybaras at [capybaraworld.wordpress.com](https://capybaraworld.wordpress.com/about/).
+From 2011-2015, I studied both music composition and creative writing at Santa Clara University and capybaras at [capybaraworld.wordpress.com](https://capybaraworld.wordpress.com/about/).

+While there, I was especially active in the New Music Ensemble and the new laptop orchestra, SCLOrk.